 People Also Ask

-Q. What happens during the implant procedure?
+Q. What takes place during the dental implant consultation?

 Dental Implant Terminology

 - An abutment is a component that attaches to the dental implant so a professional can place a dental crown to provide patients with an artificial, aesthetically pleasing and fully-functional smile.

-- Dental Implant
+- Dental Crown

 - Endosteal (endosseous)